 - The amount of payment may not be based on a volume of sales of any merchandise or other services resulting from the placement.
 When an agent is used to place announcements or advertisements, royalties or income may be determined on a percentage basis.

 4.5University Websites and Campus Email System

 The University’s online presence, defined as external-facing platforms, and use of the campus email system are governed by the Web and Mobile Operating (WAMO) Committee.
-General questions about web administration should be directed to the Associate Vice Chancellor for Learning Technology/Client Services or the Senior Director for Integrated Marketing Communications, University Communications.
+General questions about web administration should be directed to the Associate Vice Chancellor for Learning Technology and Customer Success or the Associate Vice Chancellor for Integrated Marketing Communications, University Communications.